jamesesguerra/vault/dotnet/2 - Complete Applications/2 - Configuration.md

 ```

 #### Reloading config values
 If configuration values change, you want your app to keep running and use the new configuration values so it doesn't have to start up again.
 You can do this by adding a `reloadOnChange` configuration to the provider.
-This typically only works for file-based providers
+This typically only works for file-based providers and isn't free as it sets up a file watcher in the background.

 ```csharp
 builder.Configuration